finn-no/tech.finn.no/_posts/2016-06-17-splitting-up-a-storyboard.md

 ### The problem: Large storyboards makes iOS developers into sad pandas

 As the FINN app has grown the last few years, so has our storyboard.
 Using storyboards means you get several useful features, and it can give you a visual conceptual overview of how your app works.
 I say “can”, because this is not necessarily the case.
 Also, using storyboard has some quirks that are not always appreciated when multiple developers are working on the same project.
 Any small change to a storyboard might mean several changes to the storyboard xml.
 In addition to this, XCode has an annoying tendency to recalculate coordinates for several storyboard items just because you opened the file!
 And yet another annoyance is that the larger your storyboard, the slower it is to work with.
-We usually waited around 5 seconds just for the file to open, and actions were often laggy.
+We usually waited at least 5 seconds just for the file to open, and actions were often laggy.

 So, the iOS team had long ago decided it was time to split it up, but that job is not necessarily easy.
 Or small.
 Or even fun.
 And the Jira task for it also stated “Beware of scope creep…”.
 Yeah, it crept.